bazelbuild/rules_swift/doc/proto_migration.md

 ## Why rewrite?

-The new swift_proto_library rule was created to address several issues with the old swift_proto_library and swift_grpc_library rules which would be difficult if not impossible to fix while maintaining full backwards compatibility.
+The new `swift_proto_library` rule was created to address several issues with the old `swift_proto_library` and `swift_grpc_library` rules which would be difficult if not impossible to fix while maintaining full backwards compatibility.

-### 1. swift_protoc_gen_aspect
+### 1. The Swift Protoc Gen Aspect

-Firstly, the old swift_proto_library rule used the aspect which traversed its direct proto_library dependencies and their transitive graph of proto_library dependencies, and compiled all of these into swift modules.
+Firstly, the old `swift_proto_library` rule used the `swift_protoc_gen_aspect` aspect which traversed its direct `proto_library` dependencies and their transitive graph of `proto_library` dependencies, and compiled all of these into swift modules.

-This meant that a single swift_proto_library target could generate and and compile swift source files for *all* of the proto_library targets in potentially a very large dependency graph, which could span across multiple repositories.
+This meant that a single `swift_proto_library` target could generate and and compile swift source files for *all* of the `proto_library` targets in potentially a very large dependency graph, which could span across multiple repositories.

-In practice, though, consumers typically preferred to have a 1:1 mapping of proto_library to swift_proto_library targets.
+In practice, though, consumers typically preferred to have a 1:1 mapping of `proto_library` to `swift_proto_library` targets.
-Additionally, this aspect meant that the module name and other compilation options could not be configured on a per-target basis, since the aspect needed to be able to determine all of this information by just looking at the providers of the proto_library targets.
+Additionally, this aspect meant that the module name and other compilation options could not be configured on a per-target basis, since the aspect needed to be able to determine all of this information by just looking at the providers of the `proto_library` targets.

-This lack of flexibility was extremely frustrating, especially for consumers who wanted to assign "Swift-like" module names to the swift_proto_library modules.
+This lack of flexibility was extremely frustrating, especially for consumers who wanted to assign "Swift-like" module names to the `swift_proto_library` modules.

-Using the deprecated_grpc example in this repository to demonstrate, consumers had to import the generated service swift proto module with:
+Using the `deprecated_grpc` example in this repository to demonstrate, consumers had to import the generated service swift proto module with:

 ```
 import examples_xplatform_deprecated_grpc_echo_server_services_swift
 ```

-But with the new swift_proto_library rule, they can assign an arbitrary module name to the target and import it with:
+But with the new `swift_proto_library` rule, they can assign an arbitrary module name to the target and import it with:

 ```